kamarthiparamesh/react-event-registration-app/scripts/README.md

 💡 To change the active project run: affinidi project select-project -i <project-id>
 ```

-## Create Token (machine user)
+## Create Personal Access Token (PAT)
-Using affinidi CLI tool we create token(machine user), which stores your public key into Affinidi server which will be used for verifying API requests.
+Using affinidi CLI tool we create Personal Access Token, which stores your public key into Affinidi server which will be used for verifying API requests.
-1. Create token by giving a key name, key id and public key file generated from previous step
+1. Create PAT by giving a key name, key id and public key file generated from previous step
 ```
-affinidi token create-token --name="Test Machine User" --key-id="AppVerificationKey" --public-key-file="public-key.pem"
+affinidi token create-token --name="My PAT" --key-id="AppVerificationKey" --public-key-file="public-key.pem"
 ```
 2. Above step creates token and gives you below sample response, keep note of `"id"` which is nothing but `machineUserId`
 ```